 1 Any age and has ESRD and meets both of the following conditions: Has chronic kidney failure requiring a regular course of dialysis or a kidney transplant; and • Is either fully or currently insured or entitled to monthly insurance payments because of work covered by the Social Security Act or the Railroad Retirement Act.
 This includes the spouse or dependent child of a person who is insured or entitled to monthly benefits payable under these acts.
-Medicare Part B Receives disability benefits from Social Security or certain disability benefits from the Railroad Retirement Board for 24 months.
-Has been determined disabled Applies for coverage with the plan; Lives in the service area of the plan; and Does not have ESRD Medicare Part C Enrolled in a Part D plan operated by an insurance company or other private company approved by Medicare Part D meets both of the following conditions: Has chronic kidney failure requiring a regular course of dialysis or a kidney transplant; and Is either fully or currently insured or entitled to monthly insurance payments because of work covered by the Social Security Act or the Railroad Retirement Act.
-This includes the spouse or dependent child of a person who is insured or entitled to monthly benefits payable under these acts.
-Receives disability benefits from Social Security or certain disability benefits from the Railroad Retirement Board for 24 months.
-Has been determined disabled Applies for coverage with the plan; Lives in the service area of the plan; and Does not have ESRD Enrolled in a Part D plan operated by an insurance company or other private
+Receives benefits from Social Security or the Railroad Retirement Board.
+Medicare Part B Is under age 65 and disabled Receives disability benefits from Social Security or certain disability benefits from the Railroad Retirement Board for 24 months.
+Has Amyotrophic Lateral Sclerosis (ALS), also called Lou Gehrig's disease Has been determined disabled Has Medicare Part A and Part B Applies for coverage with the plan; Lives in the service area of the plan; and Does not have ESRD Medicare Part C Entitled to Medicare Part A; orEnrolled in Medicare Enrolled in a Part D plan operated by an insurance company or other private company approved by Medicare Part D